microsoftgraph/microsoft-graph-docs-contrib/concepts/search-query-parameter.md

 ## Using $search on directory object collections

 Azure AD resources and their relationships that derive from [directoryObject](/graph/api/resources/directoryobject) support the `$search` query parameter only in advanced queries.
 The search implementation does **not** support `contains`.
-Instead it uses a tokenization approach which works by extracting words from the property value and the search string using spaces, numbers, different casing, and symbols to separate the words, as follows:
+Instead it uses a tokenization approach which works by extracting words from the property value and the search string using spaces, numbers, different casing and symbols as shown in examples below.

 * **Spaces**: `hello world` => `hello`, `world`
 * **Different casing**⁽¹⁾: `HelloWorld` or `helloWORLD` => `hello`, `world`